ColeHunt/FRC_Notes/LeadershipSession.md

 - Comment from eli about moving the captain into one of the design, software or biz leads
 - Captain feels auxiliary
   - Maybe the leads pass the captain role
-  -

-Maybe look at having the design subsystem leads be more technical

-What do we do about leaders that dont function?
+What do we do about leaders that don't function?
 - Open question
+- Talked about having a process where the students can discuss with the mentors

 Sub teams lost structure mid season last year
 - How would that work when teams start splitting
 - Should we structure a team later on in the season that is more hands on
 - Can have sub team leaders move people as needed
   - having the sub leads more project focused and less people focused would allow people to float as needed.
+  - This feedback was echoed several times

-Require chill people in leadership positions
+Require chill people in leadership positions?

 ## Cole T Personal notes
 Jax, Nate S and Eli are very attentive